RENCI-NRIG/impact-smc/README.md

 There are a few configuration details to take care of:

     1. export TERM=xterm-256color     This will make emacs (provided) much more pleasant.
     2. emacs ~/me		      File contains 1 line: your public-facing IP address.
     3. emacs ~/others		      Public IP addresses of other parties.
-    4. Emacs ~/port						   	     	       Port number to run on – 5008 recommended.
+    4. emacs ~/port		      Port number to run on – 5008 recommended.
-    5. Emacs ~/parties								       	    	   List of the IP addresses of all the parties, yourself included.
+    5. emacs ~/parties		      List of the IP addresses of all the parties, yourself included.
        	     			      This is an artifact of old code and will be soon removed.
 				      Used only for key generation.
-    6. Emacs ~/ICEES													    	      “1” if using ICEES (healthcare data exchange), else “0”.
+    6. emacs ~/ICEES		      “1” if using ICEES (healthcare data exchange), else “0”.
+    6. emacs ~/keymaster	      dns-resolvable name of party 0 for the purpose of key generation.
     7. source activate impact	      We use Anaconda to safely manage python packages but it isn’t strictly necessary (dependencies are met by the VM image).
-    8. Export FLASK_APP=flaskr		Name of the application...
+    8. export FLASK_APP=flaskr	      Name of the application...
-    9. flask run –host=0.0.0.0 –port=5008    ...and run it.
+    9. flask run -–host=0.0.0.0 -–port=5008    ...and run it.